jacksonslibrary/Studying-Journey/PJPT/Butler.md

 - Burp Suite: For modifying requests and brute forcing logins.
 - netcat: To create port listeners.
 - winPEAS: To search for possible local privilege escalation paths.
-- MSFvenom: To create a rever shell payload.
+- MSFvenom: To create a reverse shell payload.

 ## Objectives
 - Enumerate the system and identify services.